 If withdrawals are used for purposes other than qualified education expenses, the earnings will be subject to a 10% federal tax penalty in addition to federal and, if applicable, state income tax.
 Section 529 plans are established by various states and offered to residents of all states.
 Depending on the laws of the customer’s home state, favorable tax treatment may be limited to investments made in a Section 529 plan offered by the customer’s home state.

-Courtney Walls is a registered representative of Lincoln Financial Advisors Corp.
-Securities and investment advisory services offered through Lincoln Financial Advisors Corp., a broker-dealer (member SIPC) and registered investment advisor.
-Insurance offered through Lincoln affiliates and other fine companies.
+Courtney Walls is a registered representative of LPL Financial and investment advisory services offered through LPL Financial, a broker-dealer (member SIPC) and registered investment advisor.
+Insurance offered through LPL affiliates and other fine companies.
 CRN-3252500-061521